Dear Fellow Sunshine Coast Residents:

-We continue to test everyone with possible COVID-19 symptoms, so please do not hesitate to call if you become ill.
 If you have more severe symptoms and believe you may need to be admitted to hospital, please go to the Sechelt Hospital Emergency Department.
 If you need an ambulance, please call 911.
-Please remember that the Emergency Department is open and safe for anyone with a medical emergency.
+Please remember that the Emergency Department remains open and safe for anyone with a medical emergency.

-Keep well, wash your hands, keep your distance or wear a mask, stay local if you can, and please keep doing everything you can to keep our community safe.
+Keep well, wash your hands, keep your distance or wear a mask, stay local, and please keep doing everything you can to keep our community safe!
+We wish you all a safe and happy holiday season, and peace, joy and good health for the coming year!

 The Sunshine Coast COVID